facebookarchive/facebook-for-magento/README.md

 ## Get started

-To use this extension download the latest code from our GitHub repository as a zip file.
+To use this extension download the latest .tgz from the releases section of our GitHub repository.
-Then, upload the zip file through the Magento Connect Manager in your Magento admin panel.
+Then, upload the .tgz file through the Magento Connect Manager in your Magento admin panel.
 If you get stuck, try our [help center](https://www.facebook.com/business/help/532749253576163).

 ## Requirements